ipiriyan2002/mmocr-pipeline/README.md

 Supports tasks: "det" and "recog"

 #### prepare params
+If multi is defined and not None, the given images and annotations are used alongside split percentages to get training, testing and validation datasets.
+If not, then the rest of the params are processed.

 The img_paths and ann_paths accept a single (folder/file) path or a list of (folder/file) paths.

 When defining custom datasets do remember to support functionality for reading files given a folder

 ### Defining a custom generator under init_params:

+If using generator set, use_gen to True and if not set to False, to avoid downloading pre-defined weights for MMOCR models

 Define the detection, recognition, custom weights, device and save directory for ocr-based bounding box generator.